Aura · Momentum-aware flight intelligence

 Predicted motion state

-Aura forecasts the near-future motion of the aircraft — a projected state vector rather than a delayed snapshot.
+Forecast near-future aircraft motion — a projected state vector rather than a delayed snapshot.

 Energy mapping

-Aura helps reveal how altitude, velocity, thrust, and margin are being traded across the next moment of flight.
+Reveal how altitude, velocity, thrust, battery pressure, and margin are being traded across the next moment of flight.

 The motion loop